iam-SCOPE/fullstack-project/README.md

-A fullstack web application project built using HTML, CSS, Javascript, React, and Express.js.
+A fullstack web application project built using HTML, CSS, Javascript, and Express.js.